 There are a variety of sources and types of financial aid available to assist students with their health profession education expenses.
 These include three basic types of aid: loans, scholarships, and federal work-study.
 Be sure to check if you are eligible to receive federal student aid.

-Loans must be repaid, usually with interest, and over a specified period of time (5-25 years) after graduation.
-Most loans for graduate/professional school are from federal sources, although collegiate and/or private loans are available to help.
+Loans must be repaid, usually with interest, and over a specified period of time (5-30 years) after graduation.
+Many loans for graduate/professional school are from federal sources, additionally, private loans are available to help.

 All loans are subject to final approval by your lender based on criteria set forth by federal regulations and lender policies.
 The specific details of these programs may change at any time due to government legislation and regulation or lender/institutional policy.